presidential-innovation-fellows/mygov/_posts/2012-09-07-ui-ux-update-first-usability-and-wireframe.md

 [![Project MyGov Usability 09.05.12][1]{.alignright}][2]

-One of the things we're working on with Project MyGov is reducing the burden when filling out government forms.
+One of the ideas we're working on with Project MyGov is reducing the burden when filling out government forms.
 To that end, we created a user flow for what that might look like, and spent the past two days doing some scrappy usability testing out in the wild.

 <div style="margin-left: 20px;" markdown="1">